The Science – What is light

 As you will see from the diagram below it shows the four different effects light has on four different objects discussed in these paragraphs.

-As you can see from the image above before white light hits an object it consists of seven visible colours Red, Orange, Yellow, Green, Blue, Indigo and Violet depending on what colour the object depends on which colour is absorbed so as you can see from above as white light hits a red T-Shirt only the red colour in the white light is absorbed and the that is the colour the eye sees, same goes for the blue shorts so only the blue light is absorbed.
+As you can see from the image above before white light hits an object it consists of seven visible colours Red, Orange, Yellow, Green, Blue, Indigo and Violet depending on what colour the object depends on which colour is absorbed so as you can see from above as white light hits a red T-Shirt only the red colour in the white light is absorbed and then that is the only colour the eye sees, same goes for the blue shorts so only the blue light is absorbed.

 Early History of Artificial Lighting

 When photography was in its infancy there was only one source of light to the photographer, and of course, that was the sun.
 So the one thing early photography depended on where long days and good weather.
 It became apparent that another form of light would be needed so that photographers did not have to rely on sunlight anymore and could photograph in dull weather conditions or in a studio.